-Weekly blog posts (48% total)
+Weekly blog posts

+There are 12 weekly blog assignments in this class.
+Each blog post assignment is evaluated separately and is worth up to 4% of the student's final grade.
 The weekly blog posts in this class have 2 primary purposes: (1) to encourage you to interact with each other and share your unique insights, examples, applications, and perspectives with each other; and (2) to give you the opportunity to work on the two major papers in this class in manageable parts.
+Each blog post assignment is evaluated based on meeting the assignment's goals and requirements defined in the assignment's description and the requirements of the publishable work policy posted on the course's LMS site.

-Paper 1: Analyzing your own Information Behavior (25%)
+Paper 1: Analyzing your own Information Behavior